willymcallister/willymcallister.github.io/_articles/node-voltage.md

 ![Current arrow controlled by node voltages]({{ site.baseurl }}{% link i/node_voltage8.svg %}){: .centered :}

-<p class="caption">Above left, $v_a$ is considered the more positive voltage so it appears in the first position of the difference.
-The voltage arrow points toward node $a$ and the current arrow points in from node $a$.</p>
+Above left, $v_a$ is considered the more positive voltage so it appears in the first position of the difference.
+The voltage arrow points toward node $a$ and the current arrow points in from node $a$.
+{: .caption :}

-<p class="caption">Above right, $v_b$ is considered the more positive voltage so it is now in the first position of the difference.
-The voltage arrow flips to point toward node $b$ and the current arrow points in from node $b$.</p>
+Above right, $v_b$ is considered the more positive voltage so it is now in the first position of the difference.
+The voltage arrow flips to point toward node $b$ and the current arrow points in from node $b$.
+{: .caption :}

 We use this new skill to control the direction of the current arrow in the KCL equation we're about to write in the forth step of the Node Voltage Method.